core-wg/oscore/draft-ietf-core-object-security.md

 ## OSCORE Octet Registry {#oscore-octet}

-It is requested that IANA create a new registry entitled "OSCORE Octet".
+This document defines a sub-registry for the bits used in OSCORE Octet within the "CoRE Parameters" registry.
+The name of the sub-registry is "OSCORE Octet".
 The registry should be created with the Expert Review policy.
 Guidelines for the experts are provided in {{exp-instr}}.

 The columns of the registry are: